-This option redefines the value of the option db-request-timeout specified by DB Server, for only to the database client process used for access to the database for which this Database Access Point is configured to provide the access.
+This option overrides the value of the db-request-timeout option specified by DB Server, for this Database Access Point only.

-If this option is set to the default value of 0 (zero), the value of the option db-request-timeout configured in DB Server is used.
+If this option is set to the default value of 0 (zero), the value of the db-request-timeout option configured in DB Server is used.